 Sacramento Regional Transit District (SACRT) can help your loved one get around the city and assist with their transportation needs.
 Seniors can take the standard transit line with buses or light rail vehicles that are also equipped for wheelchair access.
 Should they prefer a “curb-to-curb” service, “City Ride” is available in the city of Citrus Heights.
 This shuttle service can bring their passenger to any destination within the boundaries of Citrus Heights and Mercy San Juan Medical Center in Carmichael.
 This includes Roseville’s Kaiser Medical Offices.

 Remember that most assisted living facilities will offer transportation services for their residents.
 Some facilities will charge a fee, but they will be able to drive and accompany your loved one to doctor’s appointments, mass service and other needs.
 Before deciding on an assisted living facility for your loved one, make sure to check with management staff for the details.

 If your loved one is still active and requires daily activities and social interaction, a large assisted living community might be a fit.
 However, they can also reside in a small residential care home and make daily trips to the local community senior center.

 The primary senior center in Sacramento is the Hart Senior Center which is located at 915 27th St., Sacramento, CA 95816.
+Others are the Neil Orchard Senior Activities Center and Stanford Senior Center.
 Your loved one will enjoy the company of other seniors and as well as the services the center offers.
 From arts and crafts, card games and hobbies, education, exercise and wellness, music and dance, social gatherings, special events, volunteering and writing and language learning, the fun never stops and all attendees are ensured to have a great time.